Winners’ selection begins

 Once all entries are received and screened for inappropriate content, poems will enter a first round of

-judging to select ten finalists in each poem category.
-All finalist
+judging by a multidisciplinary panel to select twenty semi-finalists in each poem category.
+All semi-finalist

-final round of judging, in which judges from a multidisciplinary panel will select winning submissions.
+final round of judging, in which judges from healthcare and the humanities will select winning submissions.

 Winners will be notified by the Pritzker Poetry Contest committee, awarded prize monies, and honored in a

 The timeline for the 2016-2017 Pritzker Poetry Contest is as follows:

 - Nov 15, 2016: Opening day for poem submission